 Admin-Only Interface Elements

-The following sections summarize the elements of Concord Pro's browser interface that can only be accessed by Administrative users of Concord Pro - those who are part of the Administrators role.
+The following sections summarize the elements of the Workspace's browser interface that can only be accessed by Administrative users of the Workspace – those who are part of the Administrators role.
 Access to these elements is through the dedicated Admin area of the left-hand navigation tree.

-If signed into Concord Pro as a non-administrative user, the Admin area of the tree will be hidden.
+If accessing the Workspace as a non-administrative user, the Admin area of the tree will be hidden.

-This page (Admin - Settings) provides a collection of sub-pages for configuration of options relating to various features and services provided by, and through, an Altium Concord Pro installation.
+This page provides a collection of sub-pages for the configuration of options relating to various features and services provided by, and through, a Workspace.

 When changing any settings, be sure to click the button, at the top-right of a page.